basilj007/REA-Work/README.md

            $ git clone https://github.com/basilj007/REA-Work.git

     3. Move into the downloaded/cloned repository.
-This directory contains three main files; two terraform file and one userdata script file:
+This directory contains 'eight' main files; 'seven' terraform file and one userdata script file:

-           a). infra.tf: The whole infra-structure is written in this single file, including creation of VPC, ELB, ASG etc.

-           b). provider.tf: Details of resource provider, in this case it is AWS.
+           a). provider.tf: Details of resource provider, in this case it is AWS.
 Update IAM user's Access and Secret keys in provider.tf.

+           b). vpc.tf: Contains the details of creating a VPC along with subnets, route tables and internet gateway.

+	   c). secgrp.tf: Contains creation steps for a new security group and its inbound and outbound traffic, which will allow http connections to our webservers/instances.

+	   d). elb.tf: Contains the details for creating an ELB (Elastic Load Balancer).

+	   e). launchconfig.tf: Contains all instance settings to apply to each new launched by Auto Scaling Group instance.

+	   f). asg.tf: Contains the details of Auto Scaling Group.
+The ASG configuration:

+                • There will be minimum one instance to serve the traffic
+    		    • Auto Scaling Group will be launched with 2 instances and put each of them in separate Availability Zones in different Subnets
+    		    • Auto Scaling Group will get information about instance availability from the ELB
+    		    • Set up collection for some Cloud Watch metrics to monitor our Auto Scaling Group state
+   		        • Each instance launched from this Auto Scaling Group will have Name tag set to web

-           c). install_nginx.sh: Contains the user_data, to install the needed packages and set up nginx.conf file for our need You can add this inside the 'infra.tf' file under the 'user_data' module.
+           g). install_nginx.sh: Contains the user_data, to install the needed packages and set up nginx.conf file for our need You can add this inside the 'launchconfig.tf' file under the 'user_data' module.

     4. Run command ‘terraform init’: The ‘terraform init‘ command will automatically download and install any Provider binary for the providers to use within the configuration, whether the provider is AWS or Google.